-The predetermined keywords were used in Google Scholar and ScienceDirect on June 23, 2023.
+On June 23, 2023, the researcher utilized the predetermined keywords on Google Scholar and ScienceDirect.
 The search was filtered to include articles published between 2018 and June 2023, focusing on research and review articles.
 Following this search strategy, the results were obtained shown in Table 3.

-Figure 1 illustrates the data collection process using the PRISMA protocol.
-First, in the identification phase, a search for articles through Google Scholar was conducted, resulting in 348 articles, and through ScienceDirect, resulting in 60 articles, making a total of 408 articles.
+Figure 1 illustrates the data collection process using the PRISMA Protocol.
+First, in the Identification phase, the researcher conducted a search for articles through Google Scholar, resulting in 348 articles, and through ScienceDirect, resulting in 60 articles, making a total of 408 articles.
 After removing duplicate data, the total number of remaining articles was 388.